-There are times when a player who has control of the ball unintentionally lets it drop or slip from his or her hands, a fumble, before regaining control of it.
+There are times when a player who has control of the ball unintentionally drops it from his or her hands — a fumble — before regaining control of it.
 Now what?

 For example, if a player ends the dribble and then fumbles the ball, he or she cannot dribble again.
-That’s a violation, unless a player who ends a dribble, fumbles the ball and picks it up.
-Then he or she has the option to pass or shoot without committing a violation.
+After recovering, he or she has the option to pass or shoot without committing a violation.

 During a dribble, A1 inadvertently touches the ball simultaneously with both hands and then fumbles the ball while attempting to catch it.
 In that situation, A1 can retrieve the ball without violating.

 When a closely guarded player ends a dribble and then the ball comes loose, it is important to know whether the loose ball was fumbled or batted by the defender.
 Remember, because a fumble is not a second dribble by the player, that player may pursue and recover the ball without committing a violation.
 However, it is illegal to dribble again after recovering the fumble.
 When a dribble is ended by the opponent’s bat of the ball, unlike a fumble, the dribbler can recover and then start a new dribble without violating.

 Use patience in those situations.
 The NFHS rulebook says that a fumble is the accidental loss of player control when the ball unintentionally drops or slips from a player’s grasp.
 Wait until the player regains control of the ball and then passes or shoots it before determining if a violation has occurred.